 Quantify whenever possible.
 Indicate dollar volume for financial responsibility, number of accounts, ledgers, grants, number of faculty in department, number of persons supervised, etc.

-The position's immediate supervisor should complete the position description in collaboration with the incumbent.
+The position's immediate supervisor should develop the position description and share with the employee so the expectations of the job functions are clear.
 The supervisor and management have the right and responsibility to authorize the content of a position description (assign duties and responsibilities).Do:

 Avoid using ambiguous terms such as "assist," "advise," "handle," "inspect," and "research."
 If it is essential that such terms be used, the degree of assistance, advice, handling, inspecting, or researching should be stated.